Hihahahalol/Catapult_Dabdoob/Content_Request.md

 The only requirement for your tileset to be included, is to have at least 20% the number of assets MSX's tileset has, or [exact number to be inserted here] icons. or 10% if new stuff are being constantly added which is [exact number to be inserted here].
 Or even 5% if new stuff are being constantly added AND you're willing to have your tileset marked as "Work in Progress".

-If you meet any if these requirements, submit a request with the link to download your tileset
+If you meet any if these requirements, submit a request with the link to download your tileset.
+You will also need to provide a screenshot that showcases what your tileset looks like to be shown as a preview in the launcher!

 ## Soundpacks: